top of page

 Find the Right Pulley Splint

-The internet is a powerful tool to query, but too much information can be confusing.
+The internet is a powerful tool to query, but too many perspectives can be confusing.

-This article is written to address questions you may have regarding a pulley injury and to review the splint choices available so you can choose wisely.
+This article addresses questions you may have regarding a pulley injury and reviews the splint choices available to empower you to choose wisely.

 What Splint is Best After Sustaining a Flexor Tendon Pulley Injury?